Q: I am currently transitioning, and would like to apply to UMD. Where do I start?

 Q: Once I am accepted into Maryland who is the best point of contact for a smooth transition into UMD?

-A: The best points of contact would be the Coordinator for Veteran Student Life, David Reese at firstname.lastname@example.org or the Veteran Student Life Graduate Assistants, Aaron Anderson at email@example.com and Naomi Fritts at firstname.lastname@example.org.
-Also, the Student Veteran Orientation will be a great place to receive valuable information and resources.
-Additionally, every newly-admitted student veteran is assigned a PAVE (Peer Advisors for Veteran Education) mentor, who is a current UMD student veteran.
-They are a great resource as you make your transition to Maryland.
+A: The best points of contact would be the Coordinator for Veteran Student Life, David Reese at email@example.com or the Veteran Student Life Graduate Assistants, Joanne Thomas at firstname.lastname@example.org and Naomi Fritts at email@example.com.
+The Student Veteran Orientation will also be a great place to receive valuable information and resources.
+Additionally, every newly-admitted student veteran is assigned a mentor, who is a current UMD student veteran.
+They will contact you by email in the first weeks of class, and are a great resource as you make your transition to Maryland.